-Every mask can without any influence on the other masks be reset to its original state.
-You simply click on the waste paper button (1).
+Every mask can be reset to its original state without effecting any other masks.
+Simply click on the waste paper button (1).

-After clicking on the button a security query will follow, so that no important work can be lost by accident.
+After clicking on the button a security query will appear, so that no important work is lost by accident.